 Since the early 1900s Life Saving Clubs have been an integral part of Australia's coastal and inland waterways, with volunteers providing education and training in lifesaving activities, as well as providing the iconic "SWIM BETWEEN THE RED AND YELLOW FLAGS" patrolled areas.
-Life Saving Clubs harness the support of local communities, and use a network of support services such as helicopters, jet rescue boats, off shore rescue boats and rescue water crafts to ensure the safety of the nation's waterway users.
+Life Saving Clubs harness the support of local communities, and use a network of support services such as helicopters, inflatable rescue boats, off shore rescue boats and rescue water craft to ensure the safety of the nation's waterway users.

 Life Saving Victoria has a vast network of Life Saving Clubs extending from Mildura in the north, to Mallacoota in the east and Portland in the west.
 Over 28,000 volunteer club members contribute to ensure that all visitors to the state's patrolled coastal and inland waterways are provided with a safe and enjoyable aquatic experience.